andrewharmellaw/andrewharmellaw.github.com/_posts/2016-11-30-gelfands-algebra-chunk-4-fractions-urgh.md

 $$\frac{12345}{54321} < \frac{12346}{54322} $$

-### How to know when to try what approch?
+### How to know which approch to try?
 All this prompts some (blindingly obvious, but nice to call out all the same) mental images to have in the fraction-wrangling kitbag.
 When you are comparing things by denominator, you are saying "the sizes of the pieces of my whole are the same, so how many do I have?" whereas when you are comparing by numerator, you are saying "i have the same number of pieces, but which pieces are bigger / smaller?"

 From this therefore drops out the prompt to choose from these two options the state which is easier to get into.
 We saw tricks like "subtracting from one" and the standard "common-denominator" approach.
 As before, for me I'll be selecting these once I've laid things out mentally to see which makes most sense.

-## "Adding" Fractions to find "something inbetween"
+## "Adding" Fractions to find "something in between"
 Now something a little different.
-Finding calues in between two fractions.
+Finding values in between two fractions.

 We remembered above that to add fractions, you need to find a common denominator.
 If you don't, and just add them, then you end up instead with something in between the two fractions: